x42bn6/sandbox/we-say-things-bulba-interview.md

 - Ended up joining DC with Aui
 - **SUNSfan:** FML, we chose this roster over OG [ed: original roster was awful]
 - **SUNSfan:** Astronomical improvement over old roster after swap (-Biryu +1437 -TC +Reso -Yawar +Saksa)
 - Thought Reso was the best mid on Europe at the time.
-Always was, always will be (see also: TI11)
+Always was a beast, and always will be (see also: TI11)
 - Saksa was an unknown at the time.
 He and Aui scouted and researched him.
 Pleasantly surprised at how good he turned out to be
 - Regret: After winning TI5, he and Aui put a lot of pressure on the team.
 They had unfair expectations - "just be like Sumail"
 - Team atmosphere was good
 - Didn't want to make same mistakes for TI4-5 where he got lazy, so he started grinding.
 He reached rank 1 in NA at some point
-- EG approached him and Aui again (this was a few days before the roster lock)
+- EG approached him and Aui again (**SUNSfan:** This was a few days before the roster lock)
 - Was friends with Arteezy since TI2, did lane practice with him a lot
 - A lot of internal issues on EG
 - They used to play well in practice matches, but a lot worse in officials
-- Got kicked after Manilla Major
+- Got kicked after Manila Major
 - Joined Secret.
-They still considered him a good offlaner, and were also interested in his leadership from the offlane.
+They still considered him to be a good offlaner, and were also interested in his leadership from the offlane.
 They wanted this foil for EternalEnvy and Arteezy
 - EternalEnvy and Arteezy were good friends with him.
 The three were collectively considered to be the goons of the team
 - Talked with Puppey a lot in Istanbul on bootcamp during the coup
 - Qualifiers were hard